Last updated on

 src/main/scala/patmat/BST.scala

-It closely mirrors the structure of the trees shown above:
+It closely mirrors the structure of the trees pictured above:

 Basic operations